Albert-Gao/veasy/docs/binding.md

 1. `status`: `ok`, `error` and `normal` which you use to alter each field's appearance.
 1. `errorText`: The error message for validation.
 Will be empty if all rules pass for this field.
 1. `value`: The actual value bound to the `controlled component` of `React`.
+1. 'onChange': A change handler for handling the validation when user changing the value.

 !> You can import `FieldStatus` to refer the 3 status for preventing using hard code string.
 See [API](/api) for more information.